 Jefferson's instrument is a reflex camera obscura.
 The movable lens projects an inverted image onto an interior mirror, which reflects an upright, but reversed, image onto the glass viewing plate.
 It may be the instrument he bought in 1794 from David Rittenhouse, after borrowing it a few months earlier so that his daughter Maria could "take a few lessons in drawing from nature."2

-For Jefferson, drawing was an important part of female education, "an innocent and engaging amusement, often useful, and a qualification not to be neglected in one who is to become a mother and an instructor."
-His own drawing activities, beyond his notable architectural draftsmanship, are less clear.
+For Jefferson, drawing was an important part of female education, "an innocent & engaging amusement, often useful, and a qualification not to be neglected in one who is to become a mother & an instructor."3 His own drawing activities, beyond his notable architectural draftsmanship, are less clear.
 The only nonarchitectural drawings that survive are simple sketches of furniture or farm equipment, meant solely as aids to craftsmen or his own memory.
 He did, however, have an active interest in devices that assisted in drawings that survive directly from life.
-While in Europe, he purchased a "perspective machine" to aid in drawing objects and landscapes.
+While in Europe, he purchased a "perspective machine" to aid in drawing objects and landscapes.4

 1805 August 19.
-(Learmonths & Berry to William Tatham).
-"Have shipped to Norfolk a Camera Obscura, constructed by Adams (our best Maker here) for your President."
+(Learmonth-Berry to William Tatham).
+"Agreeably to your order, we have shipped ... [to] Norfolk a Camera Obscura, constructed by Adams (our best Maker here) for your President."12

 1808 June 4.
 (Jefferson to John Wayles Eppes).
-"In revising my philosophical apparatus I find I have some articles to spare which will be of use to Francis when he comes to that part of his education and may in the mean time amuse yourself.
-These are ... a Camera obscura, for drawing.
-These instruments are perfect, and of the best kind, having been bought by myself in London, when I was there.
-They cost there about 140. or 150.
-D. and could not be bought here for less than double that sum..."
+"In revising my philosophical apparatus I find I have some articles to spare which will be of use to Francis when he comes to that part of his education, and may in the mean time amuse yourself. these are ... a Camera obscura, for drawing.
+These instruments are perfect, and of the best kind, having been bought by myself in London, when I was there. they cost there about 140. or 150.
+D. and could not be bought here for less than double that sum."15